 - Workout for one hour

-- Drink a measured amount of fluid during workout
+- Drink a measured amount of fluid during a workout

 - Weigh yourself again following workout (nude is best)